JMAlego/Stack-Rearranging-Problem/README.md

 # Stack Rearranging Problem

-An optimising stack rearrangement solver using essence prime.
+A representation of the stack rearrangement problem in Essence Prime, with minimisation of operation cost.

 Can be run using the [Savile Row](https://savilerow.cs.st-andrews.ac.uk/) constraint modelling assistant.